 - Applications for Admission, Renewal, and Admission Pro Hac Vice: Payment must be paid online through CM/ECF or Pay.gov using a major credit card or ACH/direct debit from a checking or savings account.
-The Clerk’s Office no longer accepts checks or money orders for these documents
+The Clerk’s Office no longer accepts cash, checks or money orders for these documents

 - Applications for Admission Pro Hac Vice (Sealed Cases) and Requests for Reactivation: Payment may be made by check or money order payable to “Clerk, U.S. District Court.”
-If you are submitting your application in person, you may pay by cash or major credit card.
+If you are submitting your application in person, you may pay by major credit card.